alsuren/mijia-homie/docs/presentation/slides.md

 # Outline

-- Backstory.
+- Backstory

-- System Overview.
+- System Overview
+- Rust

-- How it's built.
+- MQTT
+- Rust Bluetooth in 2020

-- Concurrency pitfalls.
+- Concurrency Pitfalls

-- Observations about the project.
+- Rust Bluetooth in 2021
 - Hall of Fame
+- Observations about the project

-- Links and Questions.
+- Links and Questions

 ---